 Other states are beginning to consider how to design upstream reporting requirements.
-That includes Colorado, with its oil and gas GHG intensity program; California, where the Air Resources Board is working on implementing regulations under California's Climate Disclosure Laws; and New York, where the State Department of Environmental Conservation recently released its proposed Mandatory GHG Reporting Rule.89 Meanwhile, industry leaders are working with an array of independent third parties that help them report on their emissions in a verifiable and trustworthy way.
-Examples include OGMP 2.0, the gas reporting and mitigation program of the UN Environment Programme, and MiQ, a not-for-profit that works with industry to certify methane emissions emitted from upstream and midstream operations90.
-In light of the data that Washington already collects from the natural gas industry, it would be well positioned to implement similar regulations.91 biomethane used within the state.
-In 2024, Ecology adopted new rules to curb landfill methane pollution, and in 2025, it awarded \$9.6 million to 13 landfills to support compliance.92 To build from these efforts and ensure that landfill gas collection and control strategies are working effectively, Washington could expand its methane monitoring efforts, leveraging readily available remote sensing technologies to detect, quantify, and address landfill methane leaks as they arise.93 Direct measurement data could be used to develop a more accurate GHG inventory, guide and assess mitigation efforts, and inform future improvements to landfill methane regulations.
-Colorado and California are both pursuing remote sensing programs in the waste sector (notifying operators when large plumes are detected and requiring correct action), and New York is considering a direct measurement approach for landfills under its new GHG reporting framework.94
+That includes Colorado, with its oil and gas GHG intensity program; California, where the Air Resources Board is working on implementing regulations under California's Climate Disclosure Laws; and New York, where the State Department of Environmental Conservation recently released its proposed Mandatory GHG Reporting Rule.
+Beanwhile, industry leaders are working with an array of independent third parties that help them report on their emissions in a verifiable and trustworthy way.
+Examples include OGMP 2.0, the gas reporting and mitigation program of the UN Environment Programme, and MiQ, a not-for-profit that works with industry to certify methane emissions emitted from upstream and midstream operations.
+In light of the data that Washington already collects from the natural gas industry, it would be well positioned to implement similar regulations.

+Similarly, Washington could strengthen its monitoring and control requirements for municipal solid waste landfills to better characterize - and minimize - the fugitive methane emissions associated with biomethane used within the state.
+In 2024, Ecology adopted new rules to curb landfill methane pollution, and in 2025, it awarded \$9.6 million to 13 landfills to support compliance.
+To build from these efforts and ensure that landfill gas collection and control strategies are working effectively, Washington could expand its methane monitoring efforts, leveraging readily available remote sensing technologies to detect, quantify, and address landfill methane leaks as they arise.
+Direct measurement data could be used to develop a more accurate GHG inventory, guide and assess mitigation efforts, and inform future improvements to landfill methane regulations.
+Colorado and California are both pursuing remote sensing programs in the waste sector (notifying operators when large plumes are detected and requiring correct action), and New York is considering a direct measurement approach for landfills under its new GHG reporting framework.